 After baking the tart, let it cool for at least 3 hours before serving.
 Apricots have a tendency to sink in the filling, making the texture of the tart less crumbly.
-It’s best to use a baking sheet to prevent the tart from sticking.
+Using a baking sheet to prevent the tart from sticking is best.
 The melted apricot jam on top will add a lovely glaze.
 Covering the browned edges with aluminum foil or a pie shield before serving is also a good idea.

 If you’re looking for a simple, delicious treat to make with your summer apricots, try making this apricot shortbread.
 These bars are basically an apricot crumble on top of buttery shortbread.
 You’ll need a combination of oats, brown sugar, and all-purpose flour to make this treat.
-The resulting bars will have the texture of a crumble but are much easier to eat than crumble.
+The resulting bars will have a crumble texture but are much easier to eat than crumble.

 Apricot shortbread is a classic Dessert Recipe made with simple ingredients that are usually in your pantry.
 The base of the shortbread is made of simple, wholesome ingredients that are likely already in your refrigerator.
-Add apricot jam and the buttery shortbread and you’ve got the perfect summer treat.
+Add apricot jam and the buttery shortbread, and you’ll get the perfect summer treat.
 Once it’s baked, you can use it as a crumb topping or spread it over a plain piece of shortbread.

-If you don’t have any summer apricots, you can still make this treat!
+You can still make this treat if you don’t have any summer apricots!
 You can prepare the dough the day before, or even the night before.
 Let it rise overnight in the fridge, and bake the cookies in the morning.
 Serve them warm or at room temperature.
 They keep well, too, so they’re great for entertaining.
 The dough can be made early in the morning, or in the afternoon.
 Remember, the dough needs at least 4 hours of resting time before baking.

 Apricot Quick Bread Loaf

-This easy, sweet bread loaf is the perfect accompaniment to brunches, breakfasts, or holiday baking.
+This easy, sweet bread loaf is perfect for brunches, breakfasts, or holiday baking.
 Serve with butter, cream cheese, and hot tea, this fruity loaf is perfect for a quick, delicious breakfast.
 You can even bring it to a potluck or holiday gathering.
 If you haven’t tried apricot bread before, now is the time to give it a try.

-For the apricot filling, you can use a few pitted apricots or substitute pitted cherries, plums, or nectarines.
+You can use a few pitted apricots or substitute pitted cherries, plums, or nectarines for the apricot filling.
 In this recipe, the apricots will soak up the juice from the orange.
 Meanwhile, the dough is rising in two proofing baskets lined with kitchen towels and dusted with white flour.
 Once the dough has risen, you can begin the baking process.